mtrpires/Advanced-Cleaning-With-Python/README.md

 Yeah.
 That's it.

-There's no formula that will fit all files.
+There's no formula that will fit all files out there.
 Every situation will bring new challenges and you will have to figure out what the patterns are and the best way to approach them.
 There are many ways to clean the same file.
-We could have used a column other than B as our reference, for example.
+We could have used a column other than **B** as our reference, for example.
 Use the approach that makes more sense to you.

 Let's take a look at the whole code, shall we? :)